-The Sixth Form at the Royal Alexandra and Albert School is focused on developing a wellrounded student who is ready to not only meet their future head on and be an integral part of the world around them but also, crucially, to change it.
+The Sixth Form at the Royal Alexandra and Albert School is focused on developing a well-rounded student who is ready to not only meet their future head on and be an integral part of the world around them but also, crucially, to change it.
 To make their mark, to have a voice and to be heard.
 The skills, personal education and academic focus we strive to instil work to develop each of these goals.

-Having spent two years with us undertaking either studies in BTECs or A Levels, students will be well equipped to understand and facilitate their professional future.
+Having spent two years with us undertaking A Levels, students will be well equipped to understand and facilitate their professional future.
 They will have all the skills and qualities to succeed as an undergraduate or on a top-level apprenticeship.
 Our bespoke Futures Programme gives them the guidance and structure needed to make the right, informed decisions about their future.

 Education at Sixth Form is about academic success but this only comes when students are given the opportunity to learn about themselves and their future.
-The Royal Alexandra and Albert School offers a holistic programme under the umbrella of the 'Global Leaders Award' whereby students are encouraged to take part in the community: volunteer, lead and get involved across the school.
+The Royal Alexandra and Albert School offers a holistic programme whereby students are encouraged to take part in the community: volunteer, lead and get involved across the school.
 Upon leaving us, our students are able to negotiate personal life and have an awareness of their psychological and emotional wellbeing.